fidel-otieno2/full-stack-WORDLE-CLONE-game/README.md

   - User registration and login with JWT tokens
   - Daily word retrieval and guess validation
   - Game result submission and statistics tracking
-  - SQLite database for persistence
+  - posgreSQL database for persistence
   - Alembic migrations for database schema management

 ---